Teknomancer/nopf/README.md

 * Debug and release builds can be built by adding `BUILD_TYPE=debug` or `BUILD_TYPE=release` to `nmake.exe` on the command line.

 ## More information
-Visit the nopf homepage at https://sites.google.com/site/appnopf/
+Visit the nopf's official website at https://ramshankar.org/software/nopf/